 1. The suction valve of the pump is to be opened which causes the fluid to flow to the impeller and fill the volute of the centrifugal pump.

-2. Open the vent valve which is on the discharge line before the discharge valve of the centrifugal pump which causes all air to move out of the casing and filled with the pumping fluid only.
+2. Open the vent valve which is on the discharge line before the discharge valve of the centrifugal pump which causes all air to move out of the casing and fill with the pumping fluid only.

 3. When some quantity of the fluid comes out from the vent valve close the valve.